 Please note: This post contains Amazon affiliate link(s).
 Please read my disclosure statement for details.
 Thank you.

 Welcome to My Kitchen Serenity!
 I’m proud to share with you my grandmother’s pecan pie recipe.
+The pie filling is thick and creamy and the pecan topping is sweet and crispy.
 I cherish family recipes and all the wonderful memories that I’m reminded of.
 My grandmother, Mimi, was a kind, hard-working woman and a great cook.

 I loved to visit my grandparents when I was a child because I knew there would be good food and good times.
 They had a house on a lake and that is where I caught my first fish.
 I knew that whenever we went for a visit, there would always be an ice-cold coke in the refrigerator; the ones in the little glass bottles.